pineappleEA/Pineapple-Linux/README.md

 But keep in mind that you may have to update the downloaded script from time to time.

-- To use a local archive use the -f flag plus the path of the file or the file name if it's in the current working directory.
 ## Magic Number
 **NVIDIA users only!**
 This fixes the issue where vulkan outright crashes when starting a game which is cause by a bug on the nvidia drivers that require allocable_size to be more than 4 MiB.
 Different values are found to be working with different card.
 Pascal/10 series cards need this to be 24 while Turing/16 or 20 series cards work with 14, if you have another card try other numbers and report the one working either using github issues, our discord or email me at epsilonenachannel@gmail.com.